Trist0ne/T500xVORON/README.md

 4. If you removed it in step 1, reattach the drag chain to the bed frame

-5. Check to ensure the bed is able to slide all the way back and forth across its rails.
-If you did not use M4x40mm screws to attach the spacers, they may stick out from the rails and contact the Y Stepper drivers.
+5. Check to ensure the bed is able to slide **all** the way back and forth across its rails.
+If you did not use M4x40mm screws to attach the spacers, they may stick out from the rails and hit the Y Stepper drivers.

 ### Wiring Wiring Wiring
 Thankfully for the most part we are SIMPLIFYING the wiring rather than making it more complicated.
-It should go without saying that your printer should be fully powered off and unplugged for this step especially.
+It should go without saying that your printer should be **fully powered off and unplugged** for the next few steps especially.

 #### U2C Wiring and Mounting
 1. Remove the electronics bay cover
   * There are 6 screws, 4 in the front and two in the back
+  * You will have to slide the heatbed back and forth to reach them all

 2. Carefully unplug and remove the following items from the printer.
 You will need to cut zip ties and undo screws where appropriate:
 * The stock toolhead umbilical (you will need to cut open the Z axis wiring loom to remove this fully.
 Do NOT cut or remove the X axis stepper wires)